-Changes affecting the 2021 Point-in-Time Count
+Changes affecting the 2022 Point-in-Time Count

-Communities significantly altered their PIT count practices in response to the COVID-19 public health pandemic.
-The following safety measures were recommended by the CDC and HUD for all communities when planning their 2021 PIT procedures:
+Communities significantly altered their PIT count practices in response to the COVID-19 pandemic.
+The following safety measures were recommended by the CDC and HUD for all communities' 2022 PIT procedures:

 - decrease face-to-face interactions with clients; - decrease the number of volunteers who would need to work in physical proximity; - provide of PPE to all volunteers; and - design a process that minimizes close contact.